 - four Member-Representative Directors (one Member-Nominated Director and three Union-Nominee Directors)

 - four Employer-Representative Directors and

-- three Independent Directors.
+- two Independent Directors.

 The composition of the Board and the rules and processes for nominating and appointing Directors are governed by the Trustee's Constitution, RSE licence and Governance Policy.
 A summary of the requirements is set out below.

 When a vacancy for the Member-Nominated Director comes up we advertise on our website and invite suitable candidates to apply.

 To be considered for the Member-Nominated Director position you must:

 - have been a member of Spirit Super for a continuous period of not less than 12 months before being nominated (unless the Board decides it's not material to the nomination)

 - be able to satisfy the Board that you have:

 - a direct, substantial and relevant connection to the retail motor trades in Australia or